Treatment Option Overview

 - Radiation oncologist.

-Signs and symptoms caused by the tumor may begin before diagnosis and continue for months or years.
-It is important to talk with your child's doctors about signs and symptoms caused by the tumor that may continue after treatment.
+Signs or symptoms caused by the tumor may begin before diagnosis and continue for months or years.
+It is important to talk with your child's doctors about signs or symptoms caused by the tumor that may continue after treatment.

 - Physical problems.